Internal Cash Controls for Small Businesses: 19 Best Practices

 An official receipt (OR) shows that a customer has paid the amount due.
 The amount on the OR should agree with the invoice amount.
 If the customer is paying in installments, then the OR should state clearly “in partial payment.”

-4. Match the Invoice and Proof of Remittance To Verify Customer Payments
+4. Match the Invoice & Proof of Transfer to Verify Customer Payments

-When we ask customers to pay electronically, such as via EFTs or PayPal, you should ask them to enter the account or invoice number in the reference number or message to the receiver field.
+When you ask customers to pay electronically, such as via EFTs or PayPal, you should have them enter the account or invoice number in the reference number or message to the receiver field.
 In doing so, when reconciling payments and invoices, you can match paid invoices easily without asking the customer to send proof of remittances to you manually.

 5. Send Customer Billing Statements Monthly